proffapt/bodhitree/notes/network_devices.md

 - Multiport Repeater.
 - Just echoes to every device, stupid enough to not to be able to decide where to send>

+### WAP

+- Wireless HUB :)
+- It's dumb and sends message to everyone coz that's how Wireless tech is currently.

 ### Bridge

 - Repeater wtih ability to filter MAC addresses (intelligence which Hub lacked)